TheDarkKnight2622/BitCatalyst-version-1/README.md

     cd Bitcatalyst-version-1-main
     flask run
     ```
 4. Move the html pages to a folder named 'templates'.
-Repeat the process with the styles.css file and images, by moving them to a folder named 'static'
+Repeat the process with the styles.css file and images, by moving them to a folder named 'static'.

 5. You should see a pop-up notifying that the webapp is running on a specific port.
 Click on the link, and you are good to go!